-- May 27, 2021
+May 26 2021

-Seniors: May 6th (tentative)
+Seniors: May 6th, tentatively

-Make-Up Tests:
+Make-Up Summative Assessments:

-Students are required to sit for scheduled tests.
+Students are required to be present for scheduled summative assessments.
 If a student refuses to take an assessment, they may be assigned a suspension from school.
 The student will be allowed to re-do the assessment at a different time but may not receive full credit.

-In case of an absence, the student is required to take a make-up test.
-All make-up tests must receive prior approval from the Assistant Principal or Principal.
-All make-up tests will be scheduled by the teacher.

-Students are required to make up a missed test on the date assigned by their teacher.
+In case of an absence, the student is required to take a make-up summative assessment.
+All make-up summative assessments will be scheduled by the teacher/department.
+Students are required to make up a missed summative assessment on the date assigned by their teacher.
+Any disagreements regarding the make-up summative assessments will be directed to the HS Assistant Principal.